-Isola Bella is about 2.2 kilometers away from Taormina and about 2.5 kilometers from Taormina-Giardini train station.
+Isola Bella is located about 2.2 kilometers away from the historical center of Taormina and about 2.5 kilometers from Taormina-Giardini railway station.
 The access to the beach is made from the national road SS 114 via a staircase.

-To get to Isola Bella from Taormina, you can take the Taormina-Mazzarò cable car.
-The ticket costs 3.00€ and you will reach the island in just a few minutes.
+To get to Isola Bella from the center of Taormina, you can take the Taormina-Mazzarò cable car.
+The ticket costs 3.00€ and you will reach the island in only a few minutes.
 As an alternative, you can take the bus 25.
 The bus ticket is 2.00€.